DisneyCoding/ClanGenPeltVisualizer/README.md

 colors is all the colors, in the format you would need to put into the game!!

-layers is the custom pelt type if you wanted to make that a pelt recipe, like how Agouti, Bengal, and Classic have layers in the game
+layers is the custom pelt type if you wanted to make that a pelt recipe, like how Agouti, Bengal, and Classic have layers in the game, this however is not formatted how the game wants it.